 Day 8 – Mekong Delta day trip

-Through the hotel reception again, I organised a tour to the Mekong Delta from Ho Chi Minh City.
-It was very cheap and consisted of a bus to My Tho, stopping along the way at Vinh Tran Pagoda, a boat ride across the Mekong Delta, a tour of a small island, a traditional wooden boat ride on Ben Tre, and lunch on Con Phung island.
+Through the hotel reception again, I organised a tour of the Mekong Delta from Ho Chi Minh City.
+It was very cheap and consisted of a bus to My Tho, stopping along the way at Vinh Tran Pagoda, a boat ride across the Mekong Delta, a tour of a small island, and a traditional wooden boat ride on Ben Tre, and lunch on Con Phung island.

 Vinh Trang Pagoda

 Two hours after the tour left Ho Chi Minh City, the bus arrived at the Vinh Trang Pagoda complex.
 There are some amazing Buddha statues to view here.

 Ben Tre Cruise

 The Mekong River in Vietnam is a famous river that runs through China, Myanmar, Laos, Thailand and Cambodia before it reaches Vietnam.
 The tour takes you across the wider part of the river and onto Ben Tre Island.
 Upon landing it is obvious that the area is set up for tourists.
 Firstly, the group is taken to an area where we are given honey drinks to try.

 Afterwards, the group is taken to another area where singers perform songs while the tour group is given different fruits to try.
 The group is also taken to a toffee lolly making business to purchase lollies.

 Finally, the group are taken on a small river cruise in traditional wooden boats, wearing the traditional Vietnamese farmer hat also.
 If the person rowing your boat is being particularly chatty, it’s because they work for tips.
 Don’t be like us Australians and not realise until you’re off the boat and are unable to give them money.
 Tipping doesn’t come naturally to us.